Customer: Can we exchange our systems?

 Simply put, IaC is about infrastructure automation using code.
 In an IaC environment, administrators write and deploy config files that are machine-readable for automatically provisioning IT infrastructure and maintaining the infrastructure always at the desired state.
 Using IaC config files, you can automate deployments of networks, virtual machines, servers, databases, etc.

-Top Infrastructure as Code Tools
+- What is Infrastructure as Code Security?

 Terraform is a popular open-source tool for infrastructure as code orchestration offered by Hashicorp.
 It was written by Mitchell Hashimoto in Go language and supports Windows, Linux, macOS, FreeBSD, Solaris, and OpenBSD platforms.
 With a consistent CLI workflow, it enables you to manage various cloud services using declarative configuration files from cloud APIs.